mkothari93/portfolio/README.md

 # Portfolio

 ### Purpose
-The purpose of this project is showcase my projects for potential employers by creating a portfolio.
+The purpose of this project is showcase my projects for potential employers.

 ### Built With
 * HTML